-We’re currently working with the New York State Department of Environmental Conservation (DEC) and other partners to protect thousands more acres of critical habitat for endangered and at-risk grassland birds across New York State and the Northeast U.S.
+We’re working with the New York State Department of Environmental Conservation (DEC) and other major partners to protect thousands more acres of critical habitat for endangered and at-risk grassland birds across New York State and the Eastern U.S.

 GBT owns and manages 78 acres at our Alfred Z. Solomon (AZS) Grassland Bird Viewing Area in Fort Edward, located in the heart of the Washington County Grasslands IBA.
 This area supports 10 of 11 of New York’s most imperiled grassland bird species.
 It is critical to the survival of Short-eared Owls in New York State!